univention/ucsschool-kelvin-rest-api/doc/docs/resource-users.rst

 ^^^^^^^^^^^^^^
 All school names in ``school_classes`` must exist (as URLs) in ``schools``.

+If the value of ``school_classes`` contains an empty dictionary in a modify request, the user will be removed from all classes.

 workgroups
 ^^^^^^^^^^
 All school names in ``workgroups`` must exist (as URLs) in ``schools``.

+If the value of ``workgroups`` contains an empty dictionary in a modify request, the user will be removed from all workgroups.
+To avoid this behavior, simply don't pass the attribute in PUT or in PATCH and the current workgroups will be kept.

 udm_properties for resource users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^